PAY RANGE: EP14

 • the principles, practices, techniques and instruments used in surveying

-• mathematics as it is applied to field surveying and related engineering computations
+• mathematics including trigonometry and geometry as it is applied to field surveying and related engineering computations

 • the principles, practices, techniques and instruments of drafting and engineering as required in surveying